 Creating readable sequence flows

 Consciously decide whether overlapping sequence flows make your model more or less readable.
 On one hand, avoid overlapping sequence flows where the reader will not be able to follow the flow directions anymore.
-Use overlapping sequence flows where it is less confusing for the reader to see just one line representing several sequence flows leading to the same target.
+Use overlapping sequence flows where it is less confusing for the reader to observe just one line representing several sequence flows leading to the same target.

 Avoid sequence flows violating the reading direction, meaning no outgoing flows on the left or incoming flows on the right of a symbol.1